-This is a museum quality Savage M1 Thompson machine gun.
+This is a museum quality Savage M1 Thompson machine gun and is the finest I have ever seen.
 This gun with serial number 221xx was built the same day as the Thompson presented to General George Patton.
 General Patton’s serial number is 21914.
 All numbers match including the upper and lower.

 The gun is stamped RLB for the inspector Lt Colonel Ray L. Bowlin.
 The RLB markings are only found on the early M1 Thompsons.